cosmic-horizon/QWOYN/modules.md

 # token swap module

 - COHO / Sagan
-- Any other tokens that can be issued on game
+- Any other tokens that can be issued on game - not currently

 This should be done with third parties like Osmosis?
+NO

+In game trading module.
+Private trading pair with liquidity provided by qwoyn studios.

 # game fee manager module